Court of protection applications

 Who can be a deputy?

 The court will decide on an appropriate deputy, often a spouse or close relative.
 Anyone can be considered by the court if they are over 18.
 A prospective deputy must sign a declaration detailing any criminal convictions or bankruptcy arrangements.
-If there is no-one willing or able to take on the role then a professional person may be appointed.
+If there is no-one willing or able to take on the role, or if the circumstances dictate, then a professional person may be appointed.

 What are the responsibilities of a deputy?